-A 1 cm (0.4 in) level of absolute accuracy depends on the correction data derived from the static base station logging.
+A 1 cm (0.4 in) level of absolute accuracy depends on the correction data from static base station logging.
 The closer a base station is to the flight location, the better the correction data will be for the points that are logged by your drone’s onboard GNSS receiver.

 In case the GNSS station is further away, use your own base station.